CassiopeiaCode/CosyRedactGateway/README.md

 [Linux.do](https://linux.do/)
 Thanks to the support from Linux.do

-However, Fengfeng10 added no value to this project.

 ## License

 MIT.

+## Rambling

+However, Fengfeng10 added no value to this project.